pchapin/scala/scalaness/README.rst

     This folder contains a re-implementation of SpartanRPC (Sprocket) using Scalaness (a work in progress).

+src
+    This folder contains the source of scalaness.jar, the runtime components of Scalaness that are used by only Scalaness programs.
+See src/library and src/compiler in the main code base for additional Scalaness related material.

 www
     This folder contains the Scalaness web site.

-To run the samples you must first build the Scalaness compiler using the normal Scala compiler build instructions.
+To run the samples start by building the Scalaness compiler using the normal Scala compiler build instructions.
+Next run ant on the build script in this folder to build scalaness.jar into the bin folder.

 In all of the sample folders, except the SpartanRPC sample, you will find a single source file named Main.scala.
 Compile this file using the Scalaness compiler in the usual way.
 For example

-     scalac -nowarn Main.scala
+     scalac -cp ../bin/scalaness.jar -nowarn Main.scala

 Execute the program using a command such as

-     scala Main <arguments>
+     scala -cp .:../bin/scalaness.jar Main <arguments>

 Where "arguments" are the command line arguments expected by the sample (each sample is different).
 The result of executing a Scalaness program is a residual nesC program in a